qiwenxu697/cse15l-lab-reports/lab1-report.md

   ```
   [user@sahara ~/lecture1]$ cat
   ```
+The working directory that the command was run is lecture1.
 There is no output. `cat` command prints one or more files given by the paths.
 In this case, there is not input diretory.
 The command is waiting for a standard input.

 2.using the command with a path to a directory as an argument:
 ```